Occupational Wages

 How are we doing?

-Median Wage for All Occupations (2021)
+Median Wage for All Occupations (2024)

-Tucson’s median wage for all occupations was $38,050 in 2021, which ranked eighth among the 12 western Metropolitan Statistical Areas (MSAs).
-Tucson’s median wage was $7,700 below the U.S. median.
-Denver posted the highest wage among the 12 MSAs at $49,210.
-Architecture and engineering occupations paid the most in Tucson, at $94,240 while food preparation and serving occupations paid the least, at $28,900.
-Tucson’s median wage has risen slowly since the end of the 2008-2009 recession, at 1.9% per year until 2021 when it declined by 2.2%.
-The median occupational wage nationally increased by 9.1% between 2020 and 2021.
+Tucson’s median wage for all occupations was $46,450 in 2024, which ranked seventh among the peer western Metropolitan Statistical Areas (MSAs).
+Tucson’s median wage was $3,050 below the U.S. median, an improvement from 2021 when it was nearly $8,000 lower.
+Portland posted the highest wage among Tucson’s peer MSAs at $59,040.
+Management occupations paid the most in Tucson, at $100,550, while food preparation and serving occupations paid the least, at $33,900.
+Tucson’s median occupational wage grew by 1.9% year-over-year since the end of the 2008-2009 recession, until 2021, when wages decreased by 2.2%.
+Wages in Tucson picked up significantly in 2022 and 2023, increasing by 11.5% and 6.0% respectively.
+Tucson’s wage growth returned to a modest rate of 3.2% in 2024.

 Why is it important?

 Occupational wages tell workers which occupations provide the largest payoff, which can influence employee residential location decisions, as well as educational choices.
 Wages also provide firms with important (although incomplete) information regarding labor costs.
-This can influence firm location choices, as well as decisions regarding workflow and organization.
+That can influence firm location choices, as well as decisions regarding workflow and organization.

 How do we compare?